berkaytuncerceng/berkaytuncerceng/README.md

 # Hi 👋

-I am **Berkay Tunçer**, 4th year student at Izmir Bakırçay University with 3.47 GPA.
+I am **Berkay Tuncer**, 4th year student at Izmir Bakırçay University with 3.47 GPA.
 I have always believed in and focused on research and development, as I believe this is the key to the future.
 Web development, Data Science, Machine Learning, Image Processing has caught my interest.
 I am currently developing applications in .NET 9.0 I have completed projects in these areas and uploaded them to Github.

 - 🌱 I’m currently learning **ASP.NET Core 9.0**
 - ✍️ I regularly write articles on https://medium.com/@berkaytuncerceng